elyby/chrly/README.md

 ## Installation

 You can easily install Chrly using [docker-compose](https://docs.docker.com/compose/).
 The configuration below (save it as `docker-compose.yml`) can be used to start a Chrly server.
-It relies on `CHRLY_SECRET` environment variable that you must set before running `docker-compose up -d`.
+It relies on `CHRLY_SECRET` and `CHRLY_SIGNING_KEY` environment variables that you must set before running `docker-compose up -d`.
 Other possible variables are described below.

 ```yml
 version: '2'